pingcap/docs/v3.0/how-to/upgrade/from-previous-version.md

 - Rolling back to 2.1.x or earlier versions after upgrading is not supported.
 - Before upgrading to 3.0 from 2.0.6 or earlier versions, check if there are any running DDL operations, especially time-consuming ones like `Add Index`.
 If there are any, wait for the DDL operations to finish before you upgrade.
-- Parallel DDL is enabled in TiDB 2.1 and later versions, so the clusters with TiDB version earlier than 2.0.1 cannot upgrade to 2.1 using rolling update.
-You can choose either of the following two options:
+- Parallel DDL is supported in TiDB 2.1 and later versions.
+Therefore, for clusters with a TiDB version earlier than 2.0.1, rolling update to TiDB 2.1 is not supported.
+To upgrade, you can choose either of the following two options:

     - Stop the cluster and upgrade to 3.0 directly.
     - Roll update to 2.0.1 or later 2.0.x versions, and then roll update to the 3.0 version.